Reference management

 Zotero

-The Padua University Library System doesn’t have a subscription to any citation management software but recommends Zotero because it is a free and open-source tool and it’s very easy to use.
+The Padua University Library System doesn’t subscribe to any citation management software but recommends Zotero because it is free, open-source, and very easy to use.

-Zotero also provides the management of PDF files and integrates a PDF reader in the desktop application.
+Zotero also manages PDF files and integrates a PDF reader into the desktop application.
 Zotero's Word, LibreOffice, and Google Docs plugins allow users to insert citations directly from their preferred word processing software.

 It is suggested to make regular backups of your Zotero library.
 Complete documentation about its features and functions is available on the Zotero website.